1102131860/systolic_array/README.md

 1.3.4.
 Successfully tapeout a CORDIC that meets target specifications.

 ## CORDIC Algorithm
 CORDIC is a shift-and-add algorithm that can calculate trigonometric functions, hyperbolic functions, square roots and more.
 Due to its simplicity and efficiency, CORDIC was used in the navigation system of the Apollo program's Lunar Roving Vehicle, processors, such as Intel 8087, and FPGAs.
 Please read the provided [slide](doc/CORDIC_slide.pdf) and [paper](doc/CORDIC_paper.pdf) to clearly understand the CORDIC operations.
+A high level scripts has been provided to check your knowledge against.
+This scripts does not satisfy the requirements for Milestone 1, but feel free to use it as a base.
 By now, you should appreciate the value of building a firm foundation upon which to mount your effort.
 Doing otherwise typically takes up even more time, and leads to poor quality.

 ## Specifications
 Here are the specifications of the CORDIC design you are implementing: